HISTORY OF THE VIKINGS

 This course has, essentially, two learning objectives: 1) to develop a fundamental knowledge of the Scandinavian region in the so-called "Viking age" and; 2) to develop a critical understanding of the history, culture and broader influence of the Vikings at home and abroad.
 Through lectures, assigned readings, video / film viewings and classroom discussion, the course seeks to create a basic familiarity with, and an understanding of, Scandinavian culture and history during the "Viking age."
 Students should be able to speak and write accurately about the Vikings and the northern European region in the "age of the Vikings."

 There are three exams in this class.
 Specifics about the exams will be available at the beginning of in-class instruction.
-At this time, it is expected that the class will be offered on campus and in-person.
+The class will be offered on campus and in-person.

 In class lectures are the major component of this course.
 Lectures will consist of the presentation of topics and themes relating to the main subject of the course, the history of the Vikings.
 Lectures will occasionally be supplemented by films and videos.

 NOTE: This class is conducted in-person.
 Students are expected to participate in class to fully benefit from course activities and meet the course's learning objectives.
 Students should only register for this class if they are able to attend in person.
 To protect their fellow students, faculty, and staff, students who feel ill or exhibit possible COVID symptoms should not come to class.
 When absent, it is the responsibility of he student to inform the instructor in advance (or as close to the class period as possible in the case of an unexpected absence).
 How assignments or course grading might be modified to accommodate missed work, is the prerogative of the instructor.
 For chronic absences, the instructor may negotiate an incomplete grade after the 8th week, or recommend that student contact their academic adviser to consider a hardship withdrawal (known as a Registrar Drop).